JPCMarques/JPCMarques_Old.github.io/about/full-cv.md

 ## [My Personal Website](https://jpcmarques.github.io) ##

-A website to host all my personal projects, like light novels, applications, and so forth.
+A website to host all my personal projects, like light novels, applications, and so forth, hosted at Github Pages.

 # Contacts #